nodejs/node/doc/api/n-api.md

                               napi_value* result)
 ```

-- `[in] env`: The environment that the API is invoked under
+- `[in] env`: The environment that the API is invoked under.
 - `[in] cons`: `napi_value` representing the JavaScript function
-to be invoked as a constructor
+to be invoked as a constructor.
-- `[in] argc`: The count of elements in the `argv` array
+- `[in] argc`: The count of elements in the `argv` array.
 - `[in] argv`: Array of JavaScript values as `napi_value`
-representing the arguments to the constructor
+representing the arguments to the constructor.
 - `[out] result`: `napi_value` representing the JavaScript object returned,
-which in this case is the constructed object
+which in this case is the constructed object.

 This method is used to instantiate a new JavaScript value using a given
 `napi_value` that represents the constructor for the object.
 For example,